Find Free Cochise County Public Records on Anyone

 (304)-625-5590

-How To Perform a Cochise County, Arizona Court Case Lookup
+How To Run a Cochise County Arizona Court Case Lookup

 Trial Courts—Trial courts include the Superior Courts and are available in every county and are tasked with adjudicating criminal and civil cases; Municipal Courts are city courts presiding over petty offenses and misdemeanor crimes.
 Finally, the Justice of the Peace Courts are particular to counties and hear certain criminal and civil cases limited to claims of $10,000 or less.